Please be patient while the images are loading - it is worth the wait ...

 Here is the original patent application specification, which describes its workings in detail:

 Burmah Street, off Battinson Road, Halifax.
 It is not shown on current street maps, having been closed to all traffic in 1973.
 The lettering on the name plate above the white-paneled extension has been over-painted white, but is still readable if you zoom in.
 There are 5 cottages in the terrace, which back on to corresponding properties in Ramsgate Street (next left).
-Number 3 is last but one from the far end (partially obscured by the tree in the left foreground).
+Number 3 is last but one from the far end.